rajuptl21/moodle-repository_cloudpoodll/README.md

 - Image Editing: Edit existing images from text prompts and an existing image.

 ## Installation
-1. Clone the repository or download the plugin at:
+1. Clone the repository or download the plugin from: https://github.com/justinhunt/moodle-repository_cloudpoodll
 2. Place the `cloudpoodll` folder in the `repository` directory of your Moodle installation.
 3. Navigate to the Site administration > Notifications page in Moodle to complete the installation.
 4. Configure the plugin settings by going to Site administration > Plugins > Repositories > Manage Repositories.
 There set "Cloud Poodll" to "Enabled and Visible."
 This will take you to the settings page.